HL7/US-Core/source/pages/_includes/us-core-medicationstatement-search.md

     *Implementation Notes:* Fetches a bundle of all MedicationStatement resources for the specified patient.
 Mandatory for client to support the _include parameter.
 Optional for server to support the _include parameter. ([how to search by reference])

-1. **SHALL** support searching practitioner role by specialty using the **[`specialty`](SearchParameter-us-core-practitionerrole-specialty.html)** search parameter:

-  - including optional support of the `_include` parameter to indicate that these resources be included in the results: `PractitionerRole:endpoint, PractitionerRole:practitioner`

-    `GET [base]/PractitionerRole?specialty={[system]}|[code]`

-    Example:

-    1. GET [base]/PractitionerRole?specialty=http://nucc.org/provider-taxonomy\|208D0000X

-    *Implementation Notes:* Fetches a bundle containing  PractitionerRole resources matching the specialty ([how to search by token])

-1. **SHALL** support searching practitioner role by practitioner name and identifier using chained parameters using the **[`practitioner`](SearchParameter-us-core-practitionerrole-practitioner.html)** search parameter:

-  - including support for these chained parameters: `identifier, name`
-  - including optional support of the `_include` parameter to indicate that these resources be included in the results: `PractitionerRole:endpoint, PractitionerRole:practitioner`

-    `GET [base]/PractitionerRole?practitioner=[reference]`

-    Example:

-    1. GET [base]/PractitionerRole?practitioner.identifier=http://hl7.org/fhir/sid/us-npi\|97860456&amp;_include=PractitionerRole:practitioner&amp;_include=PractitionerRole?endpoint
-    1. GET [base]/PractitionerRole?practitioner.name=Henry&amp;_include=PractitionerRole:practitioner&amp;_include=PractitionerRole?endpoint

-    *Implementation Notes:* Fetches a bundle containing  PractitionerRole resources matching the chained parameter practitioner.name or practitioner.identifier.
-SHOULD support the _include for PractionerRole.practitioner and PractitionerRole.endpoint. ([how to search by reference])

 #### Optional Search Parameters: